 Obtaining information from reliable and trustworthy sources is the best way to protect yourself from scams.

 WA ScamNet and Scamwatch websites regularly publish updates on scams, how to avoid them and how to get help.
+Download the Scam Spotting fact sheet for advice.
 For information on how to protect yourself from investment scams, visit ASIC’s MoneySmart website.
 Subscribe to WA ScamNet email alerts and follow Consumer Protection WA on Twitter or facebook.
 You can also subscribe to Scamwatch Radars.